kavina-systems/MTD/README.md

 5) Retrieve VAT payments

-Primarily aimed at users who use spreadsheets for accounts and act as bridging software for supported spreadsheets;
+Bridging software for users who use a spreadsheet for accounts, the following spreadsheets are supported;
 Microsoft Excel
 WPS Office
 Open Office
 Libre Office
 The spreadsheet must include the defined worksheet template.

-This is a standalone application for Windows (7,8,10 x32 and x64), no installation required.
+This is a standalone application for Windows (7,8,8.1,10 x32 and x64), no installation required.

-During the Soft Landing period manual VAT returns can be carried out without the use of a spreadsheet, note the soft landing period will expire 01/04/2020 (note the rest of the software will continue to work using a spreadsheet for returns)
+The HMRC have made provision for a 'Soft Landing Period', during this period manual VAT returns can be carried out.
+KVAT allows manual data entry to the 9 boxes during this period (no spreadsheet required).
+When the soft landing period expires (01/04/2020) it will not be possible to carry out manual returns, KVAT will continue to work as bridging software for the supported spreadsheets.

-Distributed as Freeware, no sign up or registration required.
+This product is distributed as Freeware, no sign up or registration required.

-This is an HMRC approved product for MTD VAT
+This is a HMRC approved product for MTD VAT